admb-project/admb/scripts/docker/quickstart-unix.md

 Usage
 -----

 1. Open a Terminal (or Command Prompt for Windows) and change to the model local directory.
+In this example we will be navigating to the simple directory under examples/admb/simple.

         cd simple